 From the late 1820s traders and adventurers arrived, bringing guns and skills in building, farming and commerce.
 Some married Māori women, becoming Pākehā-Māori (Europeans who lived within Māori tribes).

 European explorers passed through, including Ernst Dieffenbach in 1841 and Ferdinand Hochstetter in 1859.
 They reported on the region’s rich resources and Māori achievements in learning, agriculture and trade.
-Consequently land-hungry speculators from Auckland looked towards Waikato with envious eyes.
+Land-hungry Auckland speculators looked towards Waikato with envious eyes.

 After signing the Treaty of Waitangi in 1840, Māori tribes became concerned about pressure to sell their land to the Crown for Pākehā settlement.
 Their traditional system of collective ownership was often ignored by Pākehā, who made deals with individuals.